 Obeying the law, both in letter and in spirit, is the foundation on which the ethical standards of Synovus are built, and we are proud of our culture of compliance.1

 At Synovus, we consider compliance a core component of our culture and everyone’s responsibility — from senior executives to the newest team members.
 Compliance is an integral part of everything we do, from strategy to execution.
 It is at the forefront when we think about our business model, developing new products and services, implementing pricing plans and sales incentives, working with third parties, managing vendors and engaging in our communities.

-Our Code of Business Conduct and Ethics is available to every team member online through the Team Member Guide and every team member receives training on the code annually.
-It is also provided to all directors, contractors and representatives, including business partners, vendors and consultants.
+Our Code of Business Conduct and Ethics applies to each of our team member and directors, is available online through our Team Member Guide and is included in our annual training requirements.
+The Code is also provided to all contractors and representatives, including business partners, vendors and consultants.

 The areas covered in our Code of Business Conduct and Ethics, our Team Member Guide, our Corporate Governance Guidelines, and our team member training include anti-corruption (including the Foreign Corrupt Practices Act), conflicts of interest, fair dealing and competition.